intel/nauta/docs/installation-and-configuration/README.md

 # Nauta Installation Procedures

-To install Nauta in a 'bare metal' (for example, non-cloud) server environment, you will need to:
+To install Nauta in a _bare metal_ (for example, non-cloud) server environment, you will need to:

 1. Acquire Nauta Binary file.